Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Sufficient conditions for global Poincar e inequalities: proof of Theorem

 therefore, taking the inner product of the vectors $e^{-a N^p}\nabla_\mathbb{G}f$ and $\nabla_\mathbb{G}N$ we have

-We then apply Cauchy-Schwartz inequality and \eqref{eq.gradest2} to the left-hand side of \eqref{pflemma.1.2}, integrate by parts the first term on the right-hand side of \eqref{pflemma.1.2}, and apply \eqref{grad-condition2} on the second term of the right hand side of it.
-After these computations, \eqref{pflemma.1.2} yields
+We then apply Cauchy-Schwarz inequality and \eqref{eq.gradest2} to the left-hand side of \eqref{pflemma.1.2}, integrate by parts the first term on the right-hand side of \eqref{pflemma.1.2}, and apply \eqref{grad-condition2} on the second term of the right hand side of it.
+This gives, for $C_2\geq 1$ and $C_1>0$ such that $|\nabla _\mathbb{G}N(x)|\leq C_1$ (see \eqref{eq.gradest2}), that